bastian-pnptc/premaster/index.md

 requirements:
   title: What you<br>should<br>bring.
   list:
-    - You just received your Bachelor’s degree in Economics, Business, Engineering, Informatics or similar and you would like to start a masters program within the next 18 months
+    - You just received your Bachelor’s degree in Economics, Business, Engineering, Informatics or similar from a leading university and you would like to start a masters program within the next 18 months
     - Exceptionally strong analytical, research, and writing skills and an innate curiosity
     - Ability to work with all levels of management is crucial
     - Excellent German and English skills